zenaan/iqnets/README.md

 # IQNets

+**Freedom has a price.**

-Freedom has a price which we must pay, if we wish to live in freedom.
+If we wish to live in freedom, which we must pay the price (the consequences of living in/ with) freedom.

-Failure to pay that price, even by way of acquiescense, is the endless slide into slavery.
+Failure to pay that price, even by way of acquiescense, is the slide down the "slippery slope of supposed safety", into abject slavery.

 A free people are willing to pay the price which freedom demands.

 Intellectually honest humans who uphold our fundamental human rights, support those who live in pursuance of our human rights.

-This project, IQNets, begins in humble honour of and in deep gratitude to **James Dalton ("Jim") Bell**.
+This project, IQNets, begins in humble honour of, and in deep gratitude to **James Dalton Bell** (Jim Bell, crypto anarchist) and upholder of our fundamental human rights.

-Jim's principled stand (which he holds to this day), having rejected a 2 year "plea deal" by pleading guilty (which would have whitewashed the USA prosecutor's evil) cost him 13 years of his life in a USA federal prison, by the hand of various corrupt USA federal prosecutors and associated humans.
+Jim's principled stand (which he holds to this day), having rejected a 2 year "plea deal" to plead guilty to bogus charges (which plea would have whitewashed the USA prosecutor's evil) cost Jim 13 years of his life in a USA federal prison, by the hand of various corrupt USA federal prosecutors and associated humans, who further spent years attempting to run an appeal "for" Jim to eliminate the possibility that Jim could ever appeal his own conviction.

+---

 IQNets shall be a privacy enhancing "encrypted" network of networks or "mesh net" which is intended to overcome certain of the specific, known and fundamental failings of the Tor ("The